iBlz/WebShareX/README.md

 <h1 align="center">WebShareX</h1>

-### Combination of a virtual display and a python screen sharing program
+<h3 align="Combination of a virtual display and a python screen sharing program">WebShareX</h3>